-As of May 2015, total employment in Ellis County was 2,459 persons.
-Compared with figures from May 2010, this represents annualized employment growth of 4.69% per year.
-The unemployment rate in May was 4.6%, a decrease of -70 basis points from May 2010, which was 5.3%.
-Over the last five years, both the statewide and national trends have been improving employment levels and declining unemployment rates, and Ellis County has outperformed both the state and nation in these statistics.
+As of May 2015, total employment in Okfuskee County was 4,358 persons.
+Compared with figures from May 2010, this represents annualized employment growth of 1.93% per year.
+The unemployment rate in May was 5.7%, a decrease of -370 basis points from May 2010, which was 9.4%.
+Over the last five years, both the statewide and national trends have been improving employment levels and declining unemployment rates, and Okfuskee County has generally mirrored these trends, and has seen strong positive employment growth over the last five years, though unemployment rates are higher than state and national figures.